tapscodes/MineSweeper/README.md

 ### Did you make the sprites/graphics?
 NONE OF THE SPRITES OR GRAPHICS ARE MINE.
 Most of them are from the game itself via google images.
 ### What are the controls?
 Controls should be displayed when you click the 'help' button.
+Flags aren't avaliable.
 ### How do I run this?
 1. Download XCode onto your computer.
 2. Hit the little play button that at the moment of writing this can be found in the top left.